GLVis Features

 Accurate Visualization

-GLVis uses OpenGL with interactive refinement to accurately represent curved high-order meshes and a wide variety of finite element grid functions defined on them.
+GLVis uses OpenGL with interactive refinement to accurately represent curved high-order meshes and a wide variety of finite element grid functions or quadrature data defined on them.
 GLVis is based on the modular finite element methods library MFEM, which supports in particular:

 Lightweight and Convenient